labrat-0/RatScale/README.md

 - ⚡ **Instant Icon Generation**: Resize images into 14 standard icon sizes from 16×16 to 1024×1024
 - 📦 **One-Click Export**: Package all sizes as a ready-to-use ZIP file
-- 🖼️ **Preview Generated Icons**: See how your icons look at different sizes
 - 🎨 **Modern UI**: Clean, intuitive interface with smooth animations
 - 💻 **Cross-Browser Compatible**: Works on Chrome, Edge, and other Chromium-based browsers